Child welfare algorithm faces Justice Department scrutiny

 A third person told AP that the same group of federal civil rights attorneys also spoke with them in November as part of a broad conversation about how algorithmic tools could potentially exacerbate disparities, including for people with disabilities.
 That conversation explored the design and construction of Allegheny’s influential algorithm, though the full scope of the Justice Department’s interest is unknown.

-All three sources spoke to AP on the condition of anonymity, saying the Justice Department asked them not to discuss the confidential conversations, and two said they also feared professional retaliation.
+All three sources spoke to AP on the condition of anonymity, saying the Justice Department asked them not to discuss the confidential conversations.
+Two said they also feared professional retaliation.

 Wyn Hornbuckle, a Justice Department spokesman, declined to comment.

-Algorithms use pools of information to turn data points into predictions, whether that’s for online shopping, identifying crime hot spots or hiring workers.
-Many child welfare agencies in the U.S. are considering adopting such tools as part of their work with children and families.
+Algorithms use pools of information to turn data points into predictions, whether that’s for online shopping, identifying crime hotspots or hiring workers.
+Many agencies in the U.S. are considering adopting such tools as part of their work with children and families.

 Robin Frank, a veteran family law attorney in Pittsburgh and vocal critic of the Allegheny algorithm, said she also filed a complaint with the Justice Department in October on behalf of a client with an intellectual disability who is fighting to get his daughter back from foster care.
 The AP obtained a copy of the complaint, which raised concerns about how the Allegheny Family Screening Tool assesses a family’s risk.